theNewDynamic/oregonsadventurecoast.com/content/blog/looking-for-outdoor-dining-options-coos-bay-north-bend-charleston-have-several-from-which-to-choose.md

 warning_copy: ''

 ---
-**During this time of COVID, dining at our favorite restaurants has been noted as the “most missed activity” according to our informal pole.
-We also see queries on social media, almost daily, for recommendations for local dining options that offer outside dining around Oregon’s Adventure Coast: Coos Bay, North Bend, & Charleston.**

-We have compiled a list of those restaurants that are offering outdoor dining now, and will add to it as more restaurants open outdoor spaces.
+We have compiled a list of those restaurants that are offering outdoor dining and will add to it as more restaurants open outdoor spaces.

-_We recommend calling the restaurant of your choice prior to visiting.
-Most are now taking reservations for their outdoor dining tables as space is limited and demand is high_.
+**_We recommend calling the restaurant of your choice prior to visiting._** _Most are now taking reservations for their outdoor dining tables as space is limited and demand is high_.

 If you prefer to grab some take-out and eat it while watching the sunset from Sunset Bay State Park or another wonderful vantage point along our rugged coastline, visit our [Dining Page](/dining/) for the full list of restaurants in the area!